 Ingredients

-The amount of ingredients makes 12 small pancakes (2 serves).
+The amount of ingredients makes 12 thin pancakes (2 serves).

 - Plant based milk (I use sugar-free almond)